apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

     and the password to unlock the file.

 * *jute.maxbuffer* :
-    It specifies the maximum size of the incoming data from the server.
-The default value is 4194304 Bytes , or just 4 MB.
+    In the client side, it specifies the maximum size of the incoming data from the server.
+The default is 0xfffff(1048575) bytes, or just under 1M.
 This is really a sanity check.
 The ZooKeeper server is designed to store and send data on the order of kilobytes.
 If incoming data length is more than this value, an IOException is raised.
+This value of client side should keep same with the server side(Setting **System.setProperty("jute.maxbuffer", "xxxx")** in the client side will work), otherwise problems will arise.

 * *zookeeper.kinit* :
     Specifies path to kinit binary.
 Default is "/usr/bin/kinit".